koto-lang/koto/crates/cli/docs/language_guide.md

 check!
 99
 ```

-...or using _block syntax_ with indented entries:
+...Or using _block syntax_ with indented entries:

 ```koto
 m =